DarrielleEvans/deployment8/README.md

  - Jenkins Instance: click [here](https://github.com/DarrielleEvans/deployment8/blob/main/first-infrastucture/deployjenkins.sh) to checkout the user data script.
  - Terraform Instance: click [here](https://github.com/DarrielleEvans/deployment8/blob/main/first-infrastucture/deployterraform.sh) to checkout the user data script.
  - Docker Instance: click [here](https://github.com/DarrielleEvans/deployment8/blob/main/first-infrastucture/deploydocker.sh) to checkout the user data script.
+In previous exercises, we deployed the application in a single container.
+In this deployment, we separated our front end and back end in separate containers.
+In step 2, we created docker images by specifying the instructions needed to build the Docker image.

 ## System Design Diagram

 ## Issues and Troubleshooting